- Sizes: S, M, L, XL (see chart)

 What's the difference between the Draft Dodger, Frosty Boy, Toasty Pie and Ice Queen?

-> The Frosty Boy and Ice Queen both have WindFoil fronts and arms with a highly breathable micro-fleece back.
+> The Frosty Boy and Ice Queen both have WindFoil fronts and arms with a lightweight, quick drying laminated fleece.
 A long front zip for ventilation allows you to manage your body temperature through a wide range of conditions

 > The Draft Dodger and Toasty Pie are made up entirely of WindFoil softshell.
 The full-length front zip offers the convenience of a jacket - no battling with your helmet as you try to yank it over your head - creating a commuter's dream garment.